 Once you’ve done a first proofreading and revision, it’s time to enlist the help of some friends.
 Don’t pick these people because they are the folks you hang out with on Saturday night, or because they are part of your intramural soccer team, or anything of a similar sort; you need good academic friends who will be critical judges of your work and who will offer constructive criticism to improve it.
 The obvious place to look for such friends is in your classes.
 If a friend proofreads your paper, it’s only polite to offer to proofread her paper in exchange.
 After you receive your friend’s comments, take some time to sit down together and talk through the paper.
 You may accept some of her suggestions or critiques, and you may reject others; but defending your position against those criticisms you don’t accept will help with your next draft.

 Revise the paper again in light of your friend’s comments.
 Proofread it again.
 At this stage you should try reading the paper out loud—not mumbling or sotto voce, but at a normal conversational volume.
 Why?
 Simply because something close to 99% of current high-school and university students lack any solid grounding in the grammar and usage of the English language.
 The grammar-checking software that comes with programs like Microsoft Word is a very uneven and inadequate tool, so don’t rely on it.
-However, if you are a native speaker of English your ear will catch grammatical errors you can’t identify simply because they sound odd.
-Being reasonably well-read will help here as well.
+However, if you are a native speaker of English your ear should be able to catch grammatical errors you can’t identify by name simply because they sound odd when spoken aloud.
 Don’t know what a sentence fragment is?
 Don’t know why subjects and predicates must agree?
 Don’t worry; your ear can catch many common errors if you read out loud.
 Take care, however, because some grammatical howlers have crept into the vernacular and may sound appropriate even if they are gross errors in usage.
 Moreover, your ear will not catch all grammatical blunders—for example, the proper uses of commas, colons, and semi-colons.
 Thus, your best long-term strategy is to familiarize yourself with grammatical structure and the mechanics of writing.
 Start with The Elements of Style and move on from there.
+Being reasonably well-read will help here as well, as reading great books will familiarize you with great prose.
 Do yourself a big favor and take a few semesters of Latin.
 Seriously.
 Although I am still developing as a writer, and I still make errors, Latin helped me immeasurably.

 6. How to Study